IoTReady/iotready.github.io/blog/automate-flashing-and-create-devices-aws-iot-bodh.md

 ---
-title: Preparing an ESP32 product for the IoT World
+title: Automating your firmware upload, device-cloud configuration and monitoring for the IoT world
 excerpt: >-
   Designing a 'smart' product should also include the vision of fast firmware uploading, configuring device with the cloud securely and automation to meet demands and keep important data pouring seamlessly into the cloud.
 date: '2021-05-17'